-The workout in this brochure is meant for individuals with a minimal training experience who want to do seated exercises.
+The workout in this brochure is meant for individuals with intermediate training experience who want to do seated exercises.
 The only thing you need is a chair, a carrier bag, and your own body weight.
-If you want to do exercises with higher difficulty, please move on to level 2 or 3.
+If you want to do exercises with lower difficulty, please go back to level 1.
+If you want to do exercises with higher difficulty, please move on to level 3.